How to Stop Dogs from Using Your Lawn as a Bathroom

-- You can set out web cams to take note of the offending dog(s) and provide the evidence to the authorities.
+- Set out web cams to take note of the offending dog(s) and provide the evidence to the authorities.

-- You can post signs, but dogs will often just pee on them.
+- Post signs, but most dogs can't read and will often just pee on them.

-- There are some that think placing the offending material back on the property of the dog’s owner will achieve the desired result.
-While you may feel some satisfaction by returning the favor, so to speak, you are more likely to start a feud with your neighbor.
+- Some think placing the offending material back on the property of the dog’s owner will achieve the desired result.
+While you may feel satisfaction by returning the favor, so to speak, you are more likely to start a feud with your neighbor.

 Deterring the dog